 Last year I also managed to pop some stitching at the top of the vestibule when pitching with an over-extended pole on some undulating ground.
 My fault.
-So don't over-tension the fly.
+Don't over-tension the fly.
 When I repaired this with some hand stitching (use poly thread and a very fine needle) I noticed some of the original stitching had wandered off-seam a bit, so I checked the other side and put in some re-inforcing there as well.
 You might be advised to check same and pre-emptively reinforce.
 A parallel single row of stitches down the middle of the seam should do.
 The repair has lasted some serious buffeting.
 Eventually I unpicked the stitching at leisure and redid a much better looking job, using many of the same holes.
 Since sil/nylon stretches quite a bit, don't sew the stitching tightly, and don't stretch the fabric when sewing, let the fabric take the pitch or wind strain as it is much stronger than 2 rows of polyester stitches.
 The stitches are there to hold the panels together laterally more than anything.
 If you want to apply a patch over the work, you need to use a sil/nylon repair kit with silicone adhesive.
 Neither Tenacious tape nor Stormsure patches will take to silicone.
 I'm not going to bother here as it is not a tear, but I will put some silicone seam sealer on it eventually.
 I just don't want to open a tube for such a small job.
 (I have found open silicone tubes keep in the freezer.)

 |Field stitching repair.
 Use a very fine needle and polyester thread.|